bytemux/freeipa-tools/README.md

   - **ipa-ssl-renew.sh**.
 Setup Let's encrypt with FreeIPA and add script to cron to renew certs
   - **local_backup.sh**.
 Backup FreeIPA master server to local storage
 - **deploy**.
 Manual deploy folder for getting familiar with FreeIPA, for full production deployments i suggest use of https://github.com/freeipa/ansible-freeipa
+  - **ipa-node-prepare.sh**.
+Set some settings that are not replicated and harden security.
 - **integrations**.
 Examples configs for integration of LDAP server with all kinds of OSS products.
 Most notable include:
   - centos (sssd ssh + sudo via ipaclient)
   - openshift